babymu5k/python_adventure/README.md

-hi, i am a python dev
+hi, i am a python dev and
 Javascript tkinker
 this is the code for a simple python text game part two will come out soon